 Our Belugas, Bears and Birds tour begins with arrival in Winnipeg and check-in at our hotel.
 We meet for dinner to discuss the adventure ahead.
 Night in Winnipeg.

-Day 3: Mixed-grass Prairies and transfer to Riding Mountain National Park
+Day 2: Lake Manitoba and transfer to Riding Mountain National Park

-Day 6: Riding Mountain and transfer to Winnipeg
+Day 6: Whitewater Lake and transfer to Winnipeg

-Given all the driving and excitement of the last few days, we take the evening off after dinner to pack and get ready for the next phase of our Manitoba adventure.
+After lunch in Boissevain, we’ll start our lengthy commute to Winnipeg, stopping briefly near Shilo to look for Mountain & Eastern Bluebird.
+In Winnipeg, we may check out a couple parks where Eastern Screech Owl and Northern Cardinal may be found.
+Or given all the driving and excitement of the last few days, we may check in and take the rest of the afternoon and evening off to rest up and get ready for the next phase of our Manitoba adventure.
 Night in Winnipeg.

 Days 7 - 9: Churchill